|Name||Dave Donaldson Black River WMA|

 • Three does with archery,

-• One buck or doe with muzzleloader permit.
+• One buck and one doe with muzzleloader permit.

-Deer Notes: Three-point rule.
+Deer Notes: 15-inch inside spread or 18-inch main beam rule.
 No dogs.
-Limit during the modern gun youth permit hunt is one deer: buck (no antler restrictions) or doe.
+Limit during the modern gun youth permit hunt is two deer: one buck (no antler restrictions) and one doe.

 Sept.
 1, 2013-Feb.
 28, 2014.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.